Selecting Colour for Exterior Paint.

 - Use a bold colour for your door.
 This is where you can make a statement of your own.

-- Flat paint looks better on large surfaces, glossy paint on the trim.
+- Flat paint looks better on large surfaces, such as painted brick and glossy paint on the trim.

 - Don’t accent elements such as eavestroughs, downspouts, etc. Make them blend in and become almost invisible.